ks233ever/MLEngineering-DataEngineering-Processing/AWS_DataLakes_and_Spark/README.md

 **Data Lake options on AWS include:**

 * HDFS with Spark (AWS EMR)
-   * See Spark_Deployment_and_EDA/Distributed_Deployment for steps on deploying the cluster and directly SHH'ing into it
+   * See Spark_Deployment_and_EDA/Distributed_Deployment for steps on deploying the cluster, writing data to the HDFS file system, and directly SHH'ing into it

 ![alt text](images/HDFS_Spark.png?raw=true)